Luke Johnson (businessman): Restaurants and leisure

 In 1993, Johnson and Osmond took control of Pizza Express, with Johnson becoming chairman.
 They expanded the business from 12 owned restaurants to over 250, and the share price from 40p to over 900p.
 After selling the business in 1999 Johnson started Signature Restaurants, a ‘crown jewels’ collection of London restaurants which included The Ivy and Le Caprice, as well as the Belgo chain.
 He also started Strada restaurants from scratch, taking the chain to 30 units.
 He sold both businesses in 2005; the total proceeds from these two disposals were in excess of £90 million.

 Whilst chairman of the Belgo group, Johnson took part in the BBC programme "Back to the Floor", a programme in which top executives spent a week at the "coal face" of their business.
 After being confronted during filming about low wages, Johnson stormed off the show, unwilling to listen to or act on criticism from employees about poor working conditions.

 From 1993 to date, Johnson has been involved as director and/or owner of various companies in retailing, pubs and bars, including Whittard of Chelsea, My Kinda Town and the private companies Giraffe, Druckers and Baker & Spice.
 The latter two businesses became part of Patisserie Holdings.
 In December 2009, Johnson's investment partnership Risk Capital Partners Ltd acquired the Tootsie's restaurant chain, for which it was awarded the "Deal of the Year" prize at the 2010 Retailer's Retailer Awards ceremony.
 Johnson also purchased in 2010 a stake in artisan bakery Flour Power City, which supplies restaurants, hotels, and caterers.
 Flour Power City also operates stalls in locations such as Borough Market in London.
 This business also became part of Patisserie Holdings.

 September 2010 saw Johnson purchase Feng Sushi, a London-based chain of Japanese restaurants specialising in home delivery.
 In the same month he also purchased a majority stake in casual-dining firm Ego Group, which was merged in April 2011 with pizza business Rocket Restaurants to form 3Sixty Restaurants, with Johnson as chairman.

 In May 2011, Risk Capital Partners assumed a shareholding in Bread Ltd. The group includes retail bakery and cafe Gail's, which has twenty-two bakeries in London and sells its products through Waitrose, Harvey Nichols and Ocado.
 In June 2013 he became chairman and 50% owner of Grand Union, a London bar chain.

 Johnson is also the majority owner of contract catering firm Genuine Dining.

 In May 2015, Risk Capital Partners announced its purchase of a majority stake in Zoggs, the global swimming products brand.
+In June 2015, Johnson invested £1.5 million into the Eclectic Bar Group and became its executive chairman.

 In 2016 he acquired a 12.5% stake in Elegant Hotels Group.
 He joined the board of Elegant Hotels as a non-executive director in May 2017.

 In November 2019, it was revealed that Johnson had hired bankers to prepare the sale of Gail's.